 - Preheat the oven to 400 F and line a baking sheet with parchment paper.

-- Arrange them on a prepared baking sheet and bake for about 15 minutes.
+- Arrange meatballs on a prepared baking sheet and bake for about 15 minutes.

 - Meanwhile, in a large ovenproof skillet heat olive oil.
 Add mushrooms and cook on a medium heat until water evaporates, about 5-7 minute.
 Add the remaining minced clove of garlic and cook for another minute.